jd223-creator/HackRice15/readme.md

 # Finance Connect

 A map-based currency tool designed to help Houston's diverse international community navigate global finances.

-Built by a team of freshmen for HackRice 15.
+- **Hackathon**: HackRice 15
+- **Track Submission**: Finance & Entrepreneurship
+- **Challenge Submission**: Best Financial Hack (Capital One)

 ## Inspiration

-As freshmen at Rice, we're constantly amazed by how diverse Houston is.
-We were inspired by our friends from all over the world who often face the challenge of navigating complex global finances.
-Sending money home or just understanding a budget in a new country can be stressful.
-We wanted to build a simple tool to help—something that felt like it was made for Houston's international community.
+As freshmen at Rice, we were inspired by the incredible diversity of Houston.
+We saw friends from all over the world struggle with navigating global finances, from sending money home to understanding a budget in a new country.
+Our goal was to build a simple, reliable tool to help—something that truly felt like it was made for Houston's international community.

+## Technical

+- Front-End: Built with React to create a dynamic user interface.
+We integrated the Mapbox API to power the live map and location search.

+- Back-End: A Python API handles all the data processing, including fetching live currency rates from the Frankfurt API and serving the location data to the front-end.

 ## What It Does

-Finance Connect is a web app with a live map of the city as the background.
-You can type in any Houston ZIP code, and the map instantly flies to that location.
-A simple sidebar menu slides out to give you a currency converter that uses live, up-to-the-minute exchange rates, so you know exactly how much you're sending or spending.
+Finance Connect is a user-friendly web application with a live, interactive map of Houston.
+You can enter a local ZIP code, and the map instantly flies to that area, displaying nearby money transfer services.
+A sidebar provides a real-time currency converter, powered by live exchange rates, so you always know exactly how much you're sending or spending.

 ## How We Built It